bhmj/jsonslice/README.md

 ## Changelog

-2018-05-05 - array slice works, bugfixes
-2018-05-04 - definite paths supported (array slice, object or single value)
-2018-05-01 - first commit
+**0.3.0** (2018-05-05) -- beta

 ## Getting started

 JsonSlice is a Go package which allows to execute fast jsonpath queries without unmarshalling the whole data.

+Sometimes you need to get a single value from incoming json using jsonpath, for example to route data accordingly or so.
+To do that you must unmarshall the whole data into interface{} struct and then apply some jsonpath library to it, only to get just a tiny little value.
+What a waste of resourses!
+Well, now there's `jsonslice`.

+Simply call `jsonslice.Get` on your raw json data to slice out just the part you need.
+The `[]byte` received can then be unmarshalled into a struct or used as it is.

 ## Benchmarks